yasngleer/awesome-orange-pi/README.md

 - Power with at least 2A power supply.
 # OS Images
 # Tools
+- [CusDeb](https://cusdeb.com/) — web UI for creating customized OS images based on Debian 10 "Buster" for Orange Pi and other boards.
 # Libraries
 - ### GPIO
   - [python-periphery](https://github.com/vsergeev/python-periphery) (python)